TJHeaton/carbondate/cran-comments.md

 We have also:

-* Altered documentation of functions (and vignettes) to incorporate above plotting changes.
+* Altered documentation of functions (and vignettes) to incorporate above plotting changes (and fix a few typos to ensure parameter naming consistency across outputs).

 * Fixed typos in vignettes and run MCMC in "Non-parametric-summed-density" for longer to show converged result